Full-waveform earthquake source inversion using simulation-based inference: Simulation-based Inference

 Normalising flows are a class of models that are trained to transform a base distribution $p(\mathbf{u})$, which is generally a simple distribution such as a Gaussian, into a target distribution $p(\mathbf{x})$.
 The transformation $T$ operates on the base distribution, $\mathbf{x} = T(\mathbf{u})$, where $T$ must satisfy certain conditions, such as invertibility and differentiability.
 This then allows the probability density $p(\mathbf{x})$ to be computed by the change of variables formula:

 where $J_T(\mathbf{u})$ is the Jacobian of T, i.e., the matrix of partial derivatives with respect to components of $\mathbf{u}$.
-One type of normalising flow are autoregressive models, which proceed by learning to model a succession of conditional distributions, thereby constructing the full probability distribution by applying the chain rule:
+One type of normalising flow are autoregressive models, where $\mathbf{x}$ is decomposed into its elements $x_k$.
+One can then proceed by learning to model a succession of conditional distributions, thereby constructing the full probability distribution by applying the chain rule:

-Each conditional in $p(\mathbf{x}_i \! \mid \! \mathbf{x}_{1:i-1})$ can then be modelled by parametrising a simple base distribution $p(\mathbf{u}_i; \lambda_i)$, where $\lambda_i$ represents a set of parameters output by a neural network.
+Each conditional in $p(x_k \! \mid \! x_{1:k-1})$ can then be modelled by parametrising a simple base distribution $p(u_k; \lambda_k)$, where $\lambda_k$ represents a set of parameters output by a neural network.
 Autoregressive models produce a triangular Jacobian $J_T(\mathbf{u})$ by construction, allowing for simple computation of $\text{det}|J_T(\mathbf{u})|$ in Eq. \ref{eq:change_of_variables} and inversion of the transformations.
 The Masked Autoencoder for Distribution Estimation (MADE) \citep{germain2015made}, see Fig. \ref{fig:MADE_MAF}, ensures the autoregressive property is satisfied by carefully masking portions of the neural network $\varphi$, allowing the conditionals of autoregressive models to be evaluated in a single forward pass of $\varphi$ \citep{germain2015made,Papamakarios_MAF_2017}.
 This masking enables efficient density estimation and parallel evaluation on specialised computing architectures.
 The MADE can utilise a simple, empirically parametrised 1D Gaussian distribution for each conditional in Eq. \ref{eq:autoregressive}; a feedforward neural network is trained to estimate each mean and variance:

 These flows also have the useful property that they can be composed together, in effect learning to parametrise successive transformations, allowing for significant improvements in the flexibility of the model.
-MAFs, which we utilise in this work, are constructed by stacking together several MADE networks and varying the autoregression order from Eq. \ref{eq:autoregressive} between each MADE.
-In this work, MAFs are trained to model the posterior $p(\mathbf{m} \mid \mathbf{D})$, so each transformation $T$ parametrised by a MADE is also conditioned on the observation $\mathbf{D}$.
+MAFs, which we utilise in this work, are constructed by stacking together several MADE networks, indexed by $j$, and varying the autoregression order from Eq. \ref{eq:autoregressive} between each MADE.
+In this work, MAFs are trained to model the posterior $p(\mathbf{m} \mid \mathbf{D})$, so each transformation $T_j$ parametrised by a MADE is also conditioned on the observation $\mathbf{D}$.
 This architecture is depicted in Fig. \ref{fig:MADE_MAF}.